 Unfortunately, the farmer’s market offerings in Vegas are pretty dismal.
 It’s been said that the only crop that grows in Vegas is houses.

 Vitamin B12 has also been a controversial topic among vegans (including raw foodists) because it can’t be gotten directly from plant foods.
 Your body needs very little B12 (measured in micrograms per day, i.e. millionths of a gram), and apparently it can take years for your internal stores to run dry.
 Some say you should take B12 supplements, consume B12-fortified foods, or eat items high in B12 like nutritional yeast.
 Others say that your intestinal microorganisms will manufacture enough B12 for you when your body is in good health and that you actually have no dietary need for it unless your physiology is messed up.

-For more on this topic, you can read What Every Vegan Should Know About Vitamin B12.
-Pretty much every vegetarian and vegan web site will have their own articles about B12, but many of them don’t agree with each other.
+Just about every vegetarian and vegan web site will have their own articles about B12, and many of them don’t agree with each other.

 Raw foodists also seem to disagree on whether a B12 supplement is necessary.
 My current plan is not to supplement during my 30-day trial.
 If I decide to continue beyond that point, I’ll look into the issue more closely.
 But it’s unlikely I’ll have any B12 deficiency issues during this time because I’ve been consuming B12-fortified foods for years.